 4. Laugh and joke about it.
 There’s a popular belief that laughter is medicine for the soul, which happens to be true, I think.
 Those who maintain a good sense of humor through the blows that life seemingly deals them tend to maintain a healthy glow.
 Life has its ups and downs, but it’s still beautiful.

 5. Do something!
 Negative experience can have a paralyzing effect on us if we let them.
 Action is key to recovering and moving on.
 Socialize, get involved in a cause connected to your demise where you meet and mentor others in similar situations, read books and articles that uplift your spirits, write about your experiences … do something!
 Action dispels the cloud of darkness that may otherwise close in.

 The bottom-line is, life is a journey full of unknowns.
 As a leader, your reaction is important in keeping your dreams and those of others who look up to you alive.
-While you may not be able to stop 'bad' things from happening to you, always strive to separate yourself from negative emotions.
-Stay cool and calm … and most importantly, keep moving.
+While you may not be able to stop bad things from happening to you, always strive to separate yourself from negative emotions.
+Stay cool and calm … and most importantly, keep moving forward.